replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ##INSTALL_REFERRER Conflict

-If any of your BroadcastReceiver class declared in AndroidManifest.xml contains Intent Action INSTALL_REFERRER:
+If any of your `BroadcastReceiver` class declared in `AndroidManifest.xml` contains Intent Action `INSTALL_REFERRER`:

 ```xml
 <receiver ...>